Switching to Linux

 And now that I have a graphical Linux environment for development, the way is open for me to try out the DragonRuby Game Toolkit(cue ominous music).

-👉 Next: Parsing text in Ruby, part 1 👈 Previous: Learning Linux 🚀 Back to top
+👉 Newer: Parsing text in Ruby, part 1 👈 Older: OOP vs. services for organizing business logic 🚀 Back to top